Open House Festival | Ogutu Muraya

 Developed with support from

-Bâtard Festival, Veem House for Performance, en Life Long Burning (LLB) project, supported by the Culture Programme of the European Union
+Bâtard Festival, Veem House for Performance, en Life Long Burning (LLB) project, co-funded by the Creative Europe Programme of the European Union

 Ernst van Deursen